Bronchitis During Pregnancy – Causes, Risks, and Prevention

 1. Virus and Bacteria

-Almost 90% of the cases of bronchitis are due to viruses.
-It is caused by the same viruses that spread flu and cold: rhinoviruses, parainfluenza viruses, etc. It can also be caused by bacteria.
-Mucous that builds up due to flu or cold can also cause bronchitis.
+Almost 95% of the cases of bronchitis are due to viruses.
+It is caused by the same viruses that spread flu and cold: rhinoviruses, parainfluenza viruses, and adenovirus.
+It can also be caused by bacteria, such as Mycoplasma pneumoniae and C pneumoniae (4).
+Mucus that builds up due to the flu or a cold can also cause bronchitis.
 Most of the viral cases are observed in the influenza season.

 2. Irritants

-Common breathing irritants like smoke from cigarettes, dust particles, chemical fumes, etc., can trigger bronchitis.
-They can also make the inflammation worse, which can cause chronic bronchitis – harmful to the baby and cause respiratory tract conditions and congenital effects in the baby.
+Common breathing irritants like smoke from cigarettes, dust particles, chemical fumes, etc., can trigger bronchitis (4).
+They can also worsen inflammation, which can lead to chronic bronchitis, be harmful to the baby, and cause respiratory tract conditions and congenital effects.

 3. Prolonged Exposure to Certain Substances